simecek/GFRcalc/README.md

 ### Reference

 Hall, J. E., Guyton, A. C., & Farr, B. M. (1977).
 A single-injection method for measuring glomerular filtration rate.
 American Journal of Physiology-Renal Physiology, 232(1), F72-F76.

+### Acknowldgements and license

+GFRCalc was developed by [Petr Simecek](https://github.com/simecek) with a help of Susan Sheehan and [Yuka Takemon](https://github.com/ytakemon) for [Korstanje Lab](https://github.com/TheJacksonLaboratory/KorstanjeLab_Publications).
+It can be freely shared and distributed under [MIT license]('LICENSE').